yiisoft/yii-dev-tool/README.md

 ### Final notes

 That's all.
-We developed new functionality and submitted it for review 🙂 Of course, the steps will be slightly different for different tasks and configurations.
+We developed new functionality and submitted it for review, 🙂 Of course, the steps will be slightly different for different tasks and configurations.

 Remember that **yii-dev-tool** contains many other commands: